koorikla/umbrella-updater/readme.md

 The script will add the Helm repositories specified in Chart.yaml, update the repositories, download the latest dependencies, and generate values-current.yaml and values-new.yaml files in the temp directory.

-### If there are differences between the current and new values files, the script will print a warning.
+### If there are differences between the current and new values files, the script will print a warning or show a diff between old and new possible options.